tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Aug 11 2007

-Maynard Kertzmann (a 20-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Maynard Kertzmann (a 20-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Maynard Kertzmann had extensive experience in preaching his views to theists.
 He was not afraid.
 As Maynard Kertzmann entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Maynard Kertzmann used philosophy and reason to make the claim that the universe is controlled by a magical force called 'Karma'.
 Maynard Kertzmann argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.